 Dry Land Distillers is a celebration of the people, places, and land of Colorado and the American West.
-Both of us (Nels and Aaron) grew up in the West, and we understand that the place we call home is a huge part of who we are.
+Our team grew up in the West, and we understand that the place we call home is a huge part of who we are.

+The three of us – Marc, Aaron and Nels – all bring different backgrounds and shared experiences to Dry Land.
 Aaron and I are both long-time brewers (Aaron significantly better than me, being a gold-medal winner for his home recipes, but still…).
-Over the years, we’ve thought about opening a brewery that would be an authentic representation of Colorado.
+(Marc – well, he is our go-to taste tester!)
+Over the years, Aaron had thought about opening a brewery that would be an authentic representation of Colorado.
 Day jobs, families, and day-to-day life meant the brewery didn’t get off the ground, but the idea never really left.

 Several years ago, I was lucky enough to work on a yearlong magazine project to interview and profile new craft distilleries in Colorado and Wyoming.
 It was a delightful experience, and the people I met and the creativity and perseverance shown by these early entrepreneurs was inspiring.
 Aaron and I started tossing around the idea of our own distillery.
 This time the idea stuck.